Circular (Yet Sound) Proofs: Circular Proofs

-A \emph{flow assignment} for a circular pre-proof $\Pi$ is an assignment $F : I \rightarrow \mathbb{R}^+$ of positive real weights, or \emph{flows}, where $I$ is the set of inference-vertices of the compact graph representation $G(\Pi)$ of $\Pi$.
-The flow-extended graph that labels each inference-vertex $w$ of $G(\Pi)$ by its flow $F(w)$ is denoted $G(\Pi,F)$.
-The \emph{inflow} of a formula-vertex in $G(\Pi,F)$ is the sum of the flows of its in-neighbours.
-Similarly, the \emph{outflow} of a formula-vertex in $G(\Pi,F)$ is the sum of the flows of its out-neighbours.
-The \emph{balance} of a formula-vertex $u$ of $G(\Pi,F)$ is the inflow minus the outflow of $u$, and is denoted $B(u)$.
+A \emph{flow assignment} for a circular pre-proof~$\Pi$ is an assignment~$F : I \rightarrow \mathbb{R}^+$ of positive real weights, or \emph{flows}, where~$I$ is the set of inference-vertices of the graph~$G(\Pi)$ of~$\Pi$.
+The flow-extended graph that labels each inference-vertex~$w$ of~$G(\Pi)$ by its flow~$F(w)$ is denoted by~$G(\Pi,F)$.
+The \emph{inflow} of a formula-vertex in~$G(\Pi,F)$ is the sum of the flows of its in-neighbours.
+Similarly, the \emph{outflow} of a formula-vertex in~$G(\Pi,F)$ is the sum of the flows of its out-neighbours.
+The \emph{balance} of a formula-vertex~$u$ of~$G(\Pi,F)$ is the inflow minus the outflow of~$u$, and is denoted by~$B(u)$.
 In symbols,

-The formula-vertices of strictly negative balance are the \emph{sources} of $G(\Pi,F)$, and those of strictly positive balance are the \emph{sinks} of $G(\Pi,F)$.
+This notion allows us to define \emph{sources} and \emph{sinks} in~$G(\Pi,F)$.
+The formula-vertices of strictly negative balance are the sources of~$G(\Pi,F)$, and those of strictly positive balance are the sinks of~$G(\Pi,F)$.
 We think of flow assignments as witnessing a proof of a formula that labels a sink from the set of formulas that label the sources.
-Concretely, for a given set of hypothesis formulas $\mathscr{H}$ and a given goal formula $A$, we say that the flow assignment \emph{witnesses a proof of $A$ from $\mathscr{H}$} if every source of $G(\Pi,F)$ is labelled by a formula in $\mathscr{H}$, and some sink of $G(\Pi,F)$ is labelled by the formula~$A$.
+Concretely, for a given set of hypothesis formulas~$\mathscr{H}$ and a given goal formula~$A$, we say that the flow assignment \emph{witnesses a proof of~$A$ from~$\mathscr{H}$} if every source of~$G(\Pi,F)$ is labelled by a formula in~$\mathscr{H}$, and some sink of~$G(\Pi,F)$ is labelled by the formula~$A$.

-Finally, a \emph{circular proof of $A$ from $\mathscr{H}$} is a circular pre-proof for which there exists a flow assignment that witnesses a proof of $A$ from $\mathscr{H}$.
-The \emph{length} of a circular proof $\Pi$ is the number of vertices of $G(\Pi)$, and the \emph{size} of $\Pi$ is the sum of the sizes of the formulas in the sequence.
+Finally, a \emph{circular proof of~$A$ from~$\mathscr{H}$} is a circular pre-proof for which there exists a flow assignment that witnesses a proof of~$A$ from~$\mathscr{H}$.
+The \emph{length} of a circular proof~$\Pi$ is the number of vertices of~$G(\Pi)$, and the \emph{size} of~$\Pi$ is the sum of the sizes of the formulas that label its formula-vertices.
 Note that this definition of size does not depend on the weights that witness the proof.
 As we will see in the next section, such weights may be assumed to be integral and have small bit-complexity.